-Commonwealth v.
+The mere fact that a communication is made to a member of the clergy is not sufficient alone to invoke the clergy-communicant privilege.
+See Commonwealth v.
 Stewart, 690 A.2d 195, 198 (Pa.
 1997), discussing Hutchison v.
 Luddy, 606 A.2d 905 (Pa.
 Super.
 Ct.
 1992).

-- 76. Courts must look to the circumstances of the communication in question to determine whether a communicant's statements were made in secrecy and confidence to a clergyman in the course of his duties.
+Courts must look to the circumstances of the communication in question to determine whether a communicant's statements were made in secrecy and confidence to a clergyman in the course of his duties.
 Commonwealth v.
 Patterson, 572 A.2d 1258, 1265 (Pa.
 Super.
 Ct.
-1990). - 77.
+1990).

 Petitioner has already admitted that elders at Ivy Hill Congregation are responsible for, inter alia: organizing the regular meetings held; providing pastoral care for congregants; rendering spiritual assistance to congregants; officiating funerals; solemnizing marriages; and hearing confessions.
-(Pet. ¶ 20) - 78.
-Petitioner has also admitted that the communications between elders and congregants at Ivy Hill Congregation generally occur under the aegis of religious and spiritual guidance.
-(Id. \P 45) (emphasis added). - 79.
+(Pet. ¶ 20) Petitioner has also admitted that the communications between elders and congregants at Ivy Hill Congregation generally occur under the aegis of religious and spiritual guidance. ($Id. \P 45$) (emphasis added).

 Clearly, therefore, even if this Court provides Petitioner a declaration that the elders of Ivy Hill Congregation are members of the clergy as defined by the clergy-communicant privilege, the alleged uncertainty of future enforcement actions would not terminate because not every communication between an elder and congregants at Ivy Hill Congregation is entitled to the protections of the clergy-communicant privilege.

-- 80. A court will have to evaluate on a case-by-case basis whether a particular communication of suspected child abuse is disclosed in confidence in the context of a penitential or spiritual matter or in some other context. - 81.
+A court, not the Department, will have to evaluate on a case-by-case basis whether a particular communication of suspected child abuse is disclosed in confidence in the context of a penitential or spiritual matter or in some other context.
 This is especially highlighted by the news article attached to the Petition wherein investigators "were alerted [to the incident of failing to report abuse] after members of the Amish community had conversations with [the bishop] and other bishops about the child-sex abuse [in question] and were told to 'let it go' and that it had 'been taken care of.'"
 (See id.
 Ex.
+B)

-B) - 82.
-The conversations, as described in Exhibit B of the Petition, between members of the Amish community and with the bishop about the child-sex abuse are clearly separate and distinct from communications made in confidence in the context of a penitential or spiritual matter. - 83.
-Because the alleged uncertainty of future enforcement actions would not terminate and our state Supreme Court has already declined to extend the clergy-communicant privilege to all information acquired by a member of the clergy, see Commonwealth v.
-Stewart, 690 A.2d 195, 200 (Pa.
-1997), this Court should reject Petitioner's request to seek a blanket protection over all of their elders' communications.
+Investigators for the Lancaster County District Attorney's Office, not the Department, determined to take enforcement action against the identified bishop, not because the status of clergyman was debated, but because the conversations, as described, are clearly separate and distinct from communications made in confidence in the context of a penitential or spiritual matter.
+Because the alleged uncertainty of future enforcement actions would not terminate, even if this Court were to declare the elders of Ivy Hill clergymen as described by Section 5943 of the Judicial Code, this Court should reject Petitioner's request.

-WHEREFORE, Respondent respectfully requests that this Honorable Court sustain this preliminary objection and dismiss Count I of the Petition for Review with prejudice because Petitioner's requested relief would not terminate the alleged uncertainty of future enforcement actions.
+Respondent respectfully requests that this Honorable Court sustain this preliminary objection and dismiss Count I of the Petition for Review with prejudice because Petitioner's requested relief would not terminate the alleged uncertainty of future enforcement actions because each communication would be evaluated on a case-by-case basis.